neain/Roombound/README.md

 17. Add a context window for new connection creation.
 18. Add the main-map right-click context menu. same as the hamburger menu? maybe exactly the same, just wherever the right click happens? (or context sensitive. empty map > new room line break > normal menu)
 19. Improve how new rooms are created.
 Add context menu asking for its name and how many connections to add to it. maybe set its color? might need to add color to the room data...
-20.
+20. Allow Connections from the room, back to itself and make the line visible.
 21. Double-click blank map space to create a room there.
 22. Allow rooms to be recolored. maybe just an extra small rainbow button to the right? of the rest of the buttons.
-23. Allow room size/color changes, including resizing via a corner drag.
+23. Allow room size changes, including resizing via a corner drag.
 24. Allow different room shapes.
 26. Save As + smarter Save behavior.
 27. Up/down floor controls in the room context menu.
-28. Remove floor 0, with an option for people who want it.
+28. Remove floor 0
 29. Better visualization of rooms on other floors, including stairs.
-30. Make rooms on other floors partially visible / non-selectable.
+30. Make rooms on other floors partially visible / non-selectable? im still not sold on this at all. maybe just rooms connected to the connections to the currently selected room? ask gpt for ideas and options.
 31. Hover information for cross-floor connections.
 32. Multi-select rooms and move them together.
 33. Show looping connections with a looping arrow.
-34. Add in the library that would let the connections avoid rooms.
+34. add support for floors between whole numbers. (ex. floor 2.5, floor 2.25, floor 2.125, etc.) maybe just ensure that all floors are visible when selecting the floor dropdown?

+45. add options menu. ideas are below
+50. add ability to save a map/url combination so you can hand it to a friend and they just load it without any extra work. should just be an export button in the main file list?

 * options menu items:
 Change the default color of rooms and room text. change the default size of rooms. change the size of the connection endpoint selector square.
-Change the color of the selected connection / room / endpoint as well as its associated editer window
+Change the color of the selected connection / room / endpoint as well as its associated editer window Give the user the ability to have a floor 0. default is floor 1, floor 2, and floor -1 with nothing in between.

 * add tutorial to web page: GitHub sharing walkthrough
-* add ability to save a map/url combination so you can hand it to a friend and they just load it without any extra work. should just be an export button in the main file list?

 * Nail down bugs